What Is Upper Back Pain?

 Working with a physical therapist can also help immensely.
 They’ll work to strengthen underused muscles and will train you on better ways to sit and move during the day.
 Further, a chiropractor can also perform spinal adjustments to realign any abnormalities.

 If these interventions don’t work, you do have other options.
-Talk to your pain specialist about the following treatments.
+Talk to your pain specialist about the following upper back pain treatments:

 First-line pharmacological treatment for this type of pain is oral pain medications.
 These medications include: